16 January, 2022 at 11:59 p.m. EST

 - As an abstract for the ISHLT Annual Meeting and Scientific Sessions; or

-- ISHLT, ICCAC, and Medtronic must be acknowledged as a funding source in all manuscripts and presentations derived from the funded research via the following statement, "This work was supported by a research award from the International Society for Heart and Lung Transplantation and the International Consortium of Circulatory Assist Clinicians (ICCAC)" via a grant from Medtronic.
+- ISHLT and ICCAC must be acknowledged as a funding source in all manuscripts and presentations derived from the funded research via the following statement, "This work was supported by a research grant from the International Society for Heart and Lung Transplantation and the International Consortium of Circulatory Assist Clinicians (ICCAC)".
 Copies of these presentation publications must be submitted to the ISHLT Headquarters office within one (1) month of presentation/publication.

 - The Final Report must include: